enoch-baffoe/organic/README.md

 ## Conclusion
-There are also many more feature which are not in the list.
+There are also many more features which are not in the list.
 Feel free to explore this project.
 Thank you

 ## Get in touch